endlessparadigm/Predicting-Work-Efficiency/README.md

 # Predicting Work Efficiency at Work
-A fun anecdote related to a work project where I utilized an incorrectly named statistics equation with successful results and multi-dimensional models to predict deliverable completion rates and team-based efficiency of a corporate data management project.
+A fun anecdote related to a work project where I utilized an incorrectly named statistics equation with successful results and multi-dimensional statistical models to predict deliverable completion rates and team-based efficiency of a corporate data management project.

 ## Abstract
 I had a really fun time as a contractor nearly 10 years ago for a major company.
 There was the opportunity to create an estimation of when a major data infrastructure project was to be completed.
 I took it upon myself to create a complex Excel spreadsheet, and apply my statistics knowledge in hopes of assisting the project management team.